tchwork/debug-bundle/Dumping-PHP-Data.md

     static function get($a)
     {
-        // return a JSON representation of $a as a multiline indented string
+        // returns a JSON representation of $a as a multiline indented string
         // instanciating a JsonDumper object,
         // registering a line by line stack callback,
         // then walking throught $a